Chihuahuas are plucky little pups – but if you adore them, wait until you see our list of Chihuahua mixed breeds!

 5. Chipaniel (Chihuahua x Cocker Spaniel)

 This is one of the more interesting-looking Chihuahua mixes we’ve seen, and they definitely take after their cocker Spaniel parent.
-Their long, floppy ears give them a Spaniel-like look, but they still possess the expression and demeanor of their Chihuahua parent too.
+Their long, floppy ears come from their genetics as a cocker spaniel mix, but they still possess the expression and demeanor of their Chihuahua parent too.

 6. Cheagle (Chihuahua x Beagle)